Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Starting in summer of 2021, Edmonton piloted a program legalizing the consumption of alcohol at designated picnic spots in seven major Edmonton parks.

-The seven parks where alcohol is allowed are Whitemud, Sir Wilfred Laurier, William Hawrelak, Victoria, Government House, Gold Bar, and Rundle Parks.
+The seven parks where alcohol allowed were Whitemud, Sir Wilfred Laurier, William Hawrelak, Victoria, Government House, Gold Bar, and Rundle Parks.
+In 2022, after considering cancelling it, they decided to add even more parks.

 Drinking is allowed from 11am to 9pm from May 28 to Oct 11, and only at spots designated with signs.
-You can see a map of all the exact spots here.
-Just make sure to clean up after yourself, and this may become a permanent thing!
+You can see a map of all the exact spots here (it is updated annually).

 Canoeing & Kayaking on the North Saskatchewan